 Most visitors visit the Colosseum during the day, which is the most populous time to visit.
 Besides, a regular ticket you are going to purchase grants you access to the main sections of the Colosseum, Roman Forum, and Palatine Hill, you cannot visit the underground or the third tier.
 You can purchase these tickets from ticket offices or online for €18 and you can enjoy your visit for two subsequent days.
 It is worth noting that entrance is free on the first Sunday of each month.
 However, you may guess the crowd easily.

-During the peak seasons, i.e., April to October, visitors can visit the Colosseum with VIP tours.
-These tours allow you to visit the Colosseum at night!
+Tourists can enjoy VIP tours of the Colosseum throughout the year, including the exclusive Colosseum Night Tours.
+These night tours are scheduled based on decisions made by the official authorities of the Colosseum, so their availability may vary.
 We would like to emphasize that you cannot visit the Roman Forum or Palatine Hill on these VIP tours but only the Colosseum.
 However, unlike daytime tours, you can visit the underground section.
-These tours are guided tours and are available in predetermined periods.
 As you can guess, you do not have to worry about the crowd.
 Unlike daytime tours, you are going to explore this iconic structure with a limited number of visitors.
 This offers a unique and unforgettable experience in Rome for the visitors.

-The first Colosseum Night tour we recommend is the Luna Sul Colosseo (in English “Moon over the Colosseum”), organized by the official Colosseum authorities.
-The price of this tour is 25 Euros for April 2024, and its duration is 1 hour.
+The first Colosseum Night tour we recommend is the Una Notte al Colosseo (in English “A Night at the Colosseum”), organized by the official Colosseum authorities.
+The price of this tour is 50 Euros for November 2024, and its duration is 1 hour.
 During this tour, you will visit the arena and the underground tunnels of the Colosseum, accompanied by the official tour staff.
-Bookings can be made by clicking on this link on the Coopculture website.
+Bookings can be made by clicking on this link on the official Colosseum website.
+On this night tour, participants can reserve a maximum of 4 tickets and tour tickets are open for reservation 7 days in advance.
 It is important to note that the availability for this tour is extremely limited, and finding a slot is almost impossible, especially during the peak tourist season.
 Therefore, we have selected a variety of VIP tour plans for you to choose from below.

-Official Colosseum Night Tour : Luna Sul Colosseo
+Official Colosseum Night Tour: Una Notte Al Colosseo

 There are many Colosseum and Rome tours that we compare on our site.
 Some of these tours are Colosseum night tours.
 The night tours we have compiled for you are as follows**.